This article contains the best books on body language with a short introduction.

 Even though humanity developed complex language to express thought, feeling, and fact, the words people used make up the smallest input of their message.

 Sarcasm is a good example of how little the words you use mean.
-Sarcasm is using serious words, with a tone, and a face, and body language that portrays mockery.
+Sarcasm is using straightforward words, with a tone, and a face, and body language that portrays mockery.

 Extreme listening–paying attention–is a requirement for being good at identifying body-language trends that are used to create baseline patterns for behavior recognition.